uvcat7/ArrowVortex/README.md

 - Pump Double
 - Pump Couple

-## About this project
+# About this project

-Unfortunately, the source code for the 2017-02-25 release of ArrowVortex has been lost to time.
-The only surviving archive of source code was a development snapshot from 2016.
-A small group of volunteer developers put a lot of time and effort into restoring the full functionality of the 2017 release of ArrowVortex.

-Some new features were introduced as well when preparing this release, and some bugs present in the 2017 version have been fixed as well.

 ## Building ArrowVortex

-In order to compile ArrowVortex on your own PC, Visual Studio is required.
-It is recommended to use Visual Studio 2022 with the "Desktop development for C++" components installed.

-Simply open `build/VisualStudio/ArrowVortex.sln` in Visual Studio, and build the project.
+The project uses CMake for building and vcpkg for package management.
+Currently Visual Studio is recommended for building the solution, since the project is Windows-only.
+The Visual Studio Build Tools are required.

+See the [build details](BUILDING.md) for more information.

 ## License